 Traditional Lending vs. Property-Based Lending

 Traditionally, lenders in both Canada and the US assess mortgage applications based on an individual’s income, existing debts, and the number of properties owned.
 This approach can limit investors who have strong cash-flowing properties but may not have a high personal income.
+Many investors hit traditional financing limits before discovering these alternatives.
 However, some lenders offer programs that allow investors to qualify based on the rental income generated by the property itself.
 These programs utilize the DCR in Canada and the DSCR in the US.

 Understanding DCR and DSCR